quicwg/base-drafts/draft-ietf-quic-invariants.md

 {{connection-id}}.

 The next byte contains the length in bytes of the Source Connection ID field that follows it.
-This length is encoded as a 8-bit unsigned integer.
+This length is encoded as an 8-bit unsigned integer.
 The Source Connection ID field follows the Source Connection ID Length field and is between 0 and 255 bytes in length.